yefremov/jsdom/lib/newapi1.md

 This is turned off by default for performance reasons, but is safe to enable.

 Note that we strongly advise against trying to "execute scripts" by mashing together the jsdom and Node global environments (e.g. by doing `global.window = dom.window`), and then executing scripts or test code inside the Node global environment.
-Instead, you should treat jsdom like you would a browser, and run all scripts and tests that need access to a DOM inside the jsdom environment, using `window.eval` or `dangerouslyRunScripts`.
+Instead, you should treat jsdom like you would a browser, and run all scripts and tests that need access to a DOM inside the jsdom environment, using `window.eval` or `{ runScripts: "dangerously" }`.
 This might require, for example, creating a browserify bundle to execute as a `<script>` element—just like you would in a browser.

 ### Virtual Consoles

-Like web browsers, jsdom has the concept of a "console", where information both directly logged from the page (via scripts executing inside the document) and information about errors that have occurred are logged.
+Like web browsers, jsdom has the concept of a "console".
+This records both information directly sent from the page, via scripts executing inside the document, as well as information from the jsdom implementation itself.
 We call the user-controllable console a "virtual console", to distinguish it from the Node.js `console` API and from the inside-the-page `window.console` API.

 By default, the `jsdom` function will return a `JSDOM` instance with a virtual console that forwards all its output to the Node.js console.
 To create your own virtual console and pass it to jsdom, you can override this default by doing